A few years after becoming a mom, I realized I needed massive help with my morning routine.

 But just even this little bit of time gave me the ability to organize my thoughts and feel semi-human before the day started.

-Second, I decided to do something soul-enriching each morning.
+Second, I decided to do something soul-enriching as part of my morning routine.

-Along with the basics (bathroom, shower, washing my face), I began spending 10-15 minutes reading my Bible.
+Along with the basics (bathroom, shower, washing my face), I began spending 10-15 minutes reading my Bible (learn more here about how to have a daily quiet time).
 Time in God’s word brought clarity and purpose to my day.
 It also reminded me that, yes, I was more than a mom and wife: I was a daughter of the King with an incredible purpose in this world!

 This time grounded me, and it gave me hope to know that my Savior cared about all my struggles (1 Peter 5:7) and even planned to use them to bless others in the future (2 Corinthians 1:2-7).

 Then, a few days a week, a woke up a bit earlier and did some sort of exercise.
 Often it was simply going through an exercise video like this one (or this one–one of my favorites for Christian yoga) or walking on the treadmill.

 But even investing this 15-30 minutes made a huge difference in my attitude.
 If nothing else, the endorphins that come from working out improved my outlook and made being a mom just a little less difficult.

 Aim for Refreshment Not Perfection In Your Morning Routine

 We all need something different in the morning to make us feel ready to approach the day.
 I’ve shared with you my ideas, but truly, see what refreshes you!

 Write down some thoughts and just play with some ideas.
 Dream a little.